Timecop: Plot

+In 1994, Walker tracks down Fielding in a hospital, hoping to have her testify against McComb, but she is murdered by McComb's assassin while Walker is destroying evidence of her hospital stay.
+He inadvertently discovers Melissa's records, revealing she was pregnant when she died, and realizes he has returned to the day of her murder.
+He finds her and convinces her to stop his younger self from leaving home that night.

+At the Walker house, McComb's henchmen attack, forcing both versions of Walker and Melissa to fight them off.
+The 2004 McComb arrives, takes Melissa hostage and threatens to kill her with explosives.
+Confident his younger self will rise to power without Walker's interference, he is caught off guard when Walker lures the 1994 McComb to the house.
+Forcing the two McCombs together, Walker causes them to merge into a grotesque mass that disintegrates, erasing McComb from existence.
+He rescues Melissa and leaves her beside his unconscious younger self before the house explodes.

-Back in 2004, Walker finds the future changed once again: Matuzak and Fielding are alive with the TEC at full strength, while Senator McComb disappeared in 1994.
-Walker returns home to find Melissa alive and waiting for him, now with their young son.
+Back in 2004, Walker finds history restored: Matuzak and Fielding are alive, McComb vanished without a trace in 1994, and at home Walker is reunited with Melissa and their young son.

 Cast

 Production

 Mike Richardson wrote a three-part story titled "Time Cop: A Man Out of Time" that was included in the launch of the Dark Horse Comics anthology series in 1992.
 Richardson developed the story, while the comic was written by Mark Verheiden and drawn by Ron Randall.
 The comic told a story of Max Walker, a Time Enforcement Commission agent whose wife is implied to be dead (though the circumstances of this are unknown).
 Max pursues an illegal time traveler robbing a South African diamond mine in the 1930s.
 After capturing the robber and returning to present time, Walker realizes the timeline has been damaged because the criminal's robotic bodyguard remained in the past and was still active.
 Walker returns to the 1930s and defeats the robot with the help of a local whom he rewards with a diamond.
 Returning home, the timeline is largely restored but readers see the local became a political leader who helped end Apartheid.

 Richardson and Verheiden then teamed up to write the screenplay for the movie adaptation.